 Attending a rehab center for detox and withdrawal also keeps patients in a safe, drug-free environment, so they aren’t exposed to drugs or harmful influences while trying to get through the withdrawal process.
 This lessens the chance of relapse and increases the chances of success and achieving sobriety.

 If you or a loved one are struggling with marijuana dependency, there is help.
-Please contact the drug abuse counselors and therapists at Zinnia Healing to explore your treatment options.
+Please contact the drug abuse counselors and therapists at Zinnia Health to explore your treatment options.